Learn Salem’s History

 1762

-The Derby House Built
+The Derby House is Built

 1762

-Elizabeth Elkins Sanders Born
+Elizabeth Elkins Sanders is Born

 1766

-Salem Marine Society
+Salem Marine Society is Established

 1766

-John and Abigail Adams Visit
+John and Abigail Adams Visit Salem

 A photo of the original Essex Gazette Vol. 1 Numb.
 3